top of page

 Graphic for COVID relief supplement prog

 If you have already submitted an application online, you may be contacted based on priority need.
-Please continue to check our website for other supports that will be offered in the future.

 Know your rights – and learn about the eviction moratorium extension in Alameda County.